Create an Application with Cloud Foundry Python Buildpack

 To consume the service inside the application, you need to read the service settings and credentials from the application.
 To do that, you need to use the

-file so that its content looks like this:TXTCopyFlask==2.3.* cfenv==0.5.3 hdbcli==2.17.*
+cfenvPython module.
+Add two more lines to therequirements.txtfile so that its content looks like this:TXTCopyFlask==2.3.* cfenv==0.5.3 hdbcli==2.17.* -

 Modify the

-driver.
+server.pyfile to include additional lines of code - for reading the service information from the environment, and for executing a query with thehdbclidriver.
 After being requested, the application will now return an SAP HANA Cloud related result.
-Replace the current content with the following:PythonCopyimport os from flask import Flask from cfenv import AppEnv from hdbcli import dbapi app = Flask(__name__) env = AppEnv() hana_service = 'hana' hana = env.get_service(label=hana_service) port = int(os.environ.get('PORT', 3000)) @app.route('/') def hello(): if hana is None: return "Can't connect to HANA service '{}' – check service name?".format(hana_service) else: conn = dbapi.connect(address=hana.credentials['host'], port=int(hana.credentials['port']), user=hana.credentials['user'], password=hana.credentials['password'], encrypt='true', sslTrustStore=hana.credentials['certificate']) cursor = conn.cursor() cursor.execute("select CURRENT_UTCTIMESTAMP from DUMMY") ro = cursor.fetchone() cursor.close() conn.close() return "Current time is: " + str(ro["CURRENT_UTCTIMESTAMP"]) if __name__ == '__main__': app.run(host='0.0.0.0', port=port)
+Replace the current content with the following:PythonCopyimport os from flask import Flask from cfenv import AppEnv from hdbcli import dbapi app = Flask(__name__) env = AppEnv() hana_service = 'hana' hana = env.get_service(label=hana_service) port = int(os.environ.get('PORT', 3000)) @app.route('/') def hello(): if hana is None: return "Can't connect to HANA service '{}' – check service name?".format(hana_service) else: conn = dbapi.connect(address=hana.credentials['host'], port=int(hana.credentials['port']), user=hana.credentials['user'], password=hana.credentials['password'], encrypt='true', sslTrustStore=hana.credentials['certificate']) cursor = conn.cursor() cursor.execute("select CURRENT_UTCTIMESTAMP from DUMMY") ro = cursor.fetchone() cursor.close() conn.close() return "Current time is: " + str(ro["CURRENT_UTCTIMESTAMP"]) if __name__ == '__main__': app.run(host='0.0.0.0', port=port) -

 In the

-directory, run:Bash/ShellCopycf push
+python-tutorialdirectory, run:Bash/ShellCopycf push -

 Refresh the URL of the

-application (previously loaded in a browser window).
+myappapplication (previously loaded in a browser window).

 RESULT